-The front panel is comprised of two channel sections separated by a timer section.
-Each channel section (CHANNEL 1, CHANNEL 2) is further subdivided into control blocks termed METER, MODE, CLAMP COMMANDS, INPUT OFFSET, FLUID RESISTANCE, and CLAMP RESPONSE.

-The TIMER section is divided into TIME A and TIME B subsections.
+The EC-825A front panel is comprised of two channel sections separated by a timer section.
+Each channel is subdivided into control blocks termed OFFSET, CLIPPING, METER, MODE, COMMAND, FLUID RESISTANCE, and CLAMP RESPONSE.
+The timer section is divided into TIMER A and TIMER B control blocks.

-Channels 1 and 2 - Control blocks
+Channel 1 and 2 control blocks